RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/KX132ACR-LBZ/README.md

 ---
 permalink: /Sensors/KX132ACR-LBZ/
+markdownhint: If you're reading the raw-text, you can find the included stuff from the _includes folder.
+Or you can head to the and not the pages in https://rohmsemiconductor.github.io/Linux-Kernel-Sensor-Drivers/
 sensorname: KX132ACR-LBZ
 compatible: rohm,kx132acr-lbz
-markdownhint: If you're reading the raw-text, you can find the included stuff from the _includes folder.
-Or you can head to the and not the pages in https://rohmsemiconductor.github.io/Linux-Kernel-Sensor-Drivers/
+upstreamed: v6.7
 ---

 # ROHM 3-Axis Accelerometer IC KX132ACR-LBZ

 KX132ACR-LBZ is an industrial grade 3-axis accelerometer from ROHM.
 The sensor features include variable ODRs, I2C and SPI control, FIFO with watermark IRQ, wake-up & back-to-sleep events, four acceleration ranges (-2..+2, -4..+4, -8..+8 and -16..+16 g), etc.

-## Linux:

-### Source code:
-Upstream Linux v6.7 onwards
-- code files kionix-kx022a* in the [Linux tree's IIO subsystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/drivers/iio/accel).
-- device-tree bindings in the [Linux device-tree binding documentation](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/devicetree/bindings/iio/accel/kionix,kx022a.yaml).

 {% include kx022a_info.md %}